 For small side stones, turnaround time is usually 1-2 days.
 The jeweler just needs to check the ring, and supply a small diamond to pop right into the ring.
 Invisible-set stones take a longer time, approximately 1 week as the stone needs to be cut and set.

 Larger stones vary, depending on the diamond.
 Massive high quality diamonds may take anywhere from 2 weeks to 2 months, depending on overseas availability and shipping.
 If the stone is being specially recut, expect an additional week on top of sourcing time.
 Other center stones that are more standard in size, such as .5 or 1 carat stones, can be sourced within a week.

 Now you’re set on how to replace a diamond in your ring!
 Whether it’s a large center stone or a small side stone, your ring can be fixed and worn again just like new.
-Let us know in the form or comments below if you have a missing diamond on your jewelry that needs to be set and/or replaced, visit our diamond setting service page to get started.
+Let us know in the form or comments below if you have a missing diamond on your jewelry that needs to be set.
+You can also visit our diamond setting service page to get started now with an order.

 Diamond replacement services mentioned: